ramesh16835/snaks-water-gun-game/README.md

 🎯 Objectives

-md-To gain hands-on experience with practical implementation
+- To gain hands-on experience with practical implementation

-md-To improve logical thinking and programming skills
+- To improve logical thinking and programming skills

--To understand real-world applications of concepts learned
+- To understand real-world applications of concepts learned

--To build confidence in project development
+- To build confidence in project development

 📂 Project Description